 Five Days in Sydney: Things To Do, Places to Eat & Drink

 Sydney has been on my travel to-do list for as long as I can remember and it was always going to feature prominently in my Australian itinerary.
-I had planned to spend five nights (four-and-a-half days) in the city, but Qantas had other ideas.
+I'd planned to spend five nights in the city, but Qantas had other ideas.
 They cancelled my flight to Auckland on Monday morning and rebooked me on a much later one.
-Although I wasn’t exactly unhappy to have more time in Sydney, it was unfortunate that I then lost half a day from my much briefer stay in Auckland.
+I wasn’t unhappy to have more time in Sydney, but it was unfortunate that I lost half a day from my much briefer stay in Auckland.

 25 October 2017